uiuc-hpc/hpx/docs/joss_paper/paper.md

     [@tohid2018asynchronous;@wagle2019runtime] An Asynchronous Distributed C++
     Array Processing Toolkit.

-For a constantly updated list of applications, we refer to the corresponding [HPX website](https://hpx.stellar-group.org/hpx-users/).
+For a updated list of applications, we refer to the corresponding [HPX website](https://hpx.stellar-group.org/hpx-users/).

 # Example code